morphl1n/spillthetea/README.md

 - Likes model with post field(Foreign key to model Post) and likedby field(Foreignkey to user).

 ### This project is built with the Model-View-Controller (MVC) architectural style, which provides a clear separation of responsibilities between the data model, the user interface, and the control logic.
-To see logic behind the controller, you can see Views.py.
-Project's code is on second branch named Master.
+To see logic behind the controller, you can read the python code in Views.py.
+Project's code is on the second branch named Master.
 Thanks for your time!